jordanmaglalang/cmsc-491/README.md

-# CMSC 491 – Vector Search & RAG Setup
+# CMSC 491 – HealthSymp

-This project demonstrates a basic **vector embedding and semantic search pipeline** using:
+This project demonstrates the experimental setup designed to test factual grounding on chain-of-thought and unstructured prompts by comparing them to the 10 symptoms each query is referring to.
+These symptoms are represented by several Mayo Clinic sources which were manually extracted for the RAG pipeline.

 * OpenAI embeddings
 * ChromaDB